What does a real estate agent do all day?

 No day is alike for a Spanish broker.
 One day they can negotiate a property contract via Skype with buyers in two different countries, and the next they could be marketing a new property that has just come on to the market to match buyers with their perfect home.

-Typical tasks a Spanish broker can deal with daily, weekly and monthly include:
+Typical tasks a real estate agent in Spain can deal with daily, weekly, and monthly include:

 - Working with clients in a flexible time schedule to secure great properties and prices for their sellers and buyers.
 It is definitely not a 9 to 5 job.

 - Listing new properties for the market.
 This can include organising marketing, photos, and brochures to show the property off at its best, and organising internet and newspaper advertising to attract suitable buyers as well as writing the text for property listings.

 - Designing newsletters and promotions to keep clients informed of Costa Blanca’s moving property market.

 - Arranging and holding property showings at different times of the week including weekends.
 Sometimes a real estate agent’s job is never-ending to get the best results.

 - Answering inquiries from prospects generated through the website and through foreign portals

 - Lots and lots and lots of data entry to keep the records straight.